California became the 2nd American state — and the 7th government in the world — to offer legal marriage to same-sex couples on May 15, 2008.

 18,000 same-sex couples obtained a marriage license by November 6, 2008.

-Those who obtained a license will likely continue to have it honored in California.
+Those who obtained a license continue to have it honored in California.

-On May 26, 2009, the California Supreme Court posted its ruling that the proposition was constitutional and that one segment of citizens could deny equal rights to another group of citizens.
+On May 26, 2009, the California Supreme Court ruled that the Proposition was constitutional and that one segment of citizens could deny equal rights to another group of citizens.

 In re Marriage Cases